ARDelarosa/myWebsitePt2/README.md

 # My personal website part 2 will have added flexbox to the about and portfolio pages.
 # Also added @media specs and minor other css changes as well.

+# Added at contact page with lables, inputs, submit button.